Hempcrete: Thermal properties

 Hemp concrete has a low thermal conductivity, ranging from 0.06 to 0.6 W m^{−1} K^{−1}, a total porosity of 68–80% and a density of 200 kg /m^{3} to 960 kg/m^{3}.
 Hemp concrete is also an aerated material with high water vapour permeability and its total porosity very close to open porosity allowing it to absorb significant amounts of water.
 The water vapour diffusion resistance of hemp concrete ranges from 5 to 25.
 Furthermore, between 2 and 4.3 g/ (m^{2}%RH), it is considered an excellent moisture regulator.
 It can absorb relative humidity when there is a surplus in the living environment and release it when there is a deficit.
-It is important to note that these properties depend on the composition of the material, the type of binder, temperature and humidity.
+These properties depend on the composition of the material, the type of binder, temperature and humidity.
 Due to its latent heating effects, which are the results of its high thermal ability and comprehensive moisture control, hemp concrete exhibits phase change material properties.

 Due to the large variety of hemp, the porosity differs from one type to another, therefore its thermal insulating abilities vary too.
 The lower the density, the lower the heat transfer coefficient, a characteristic of insulating materials.
 On three cubic samples of hempcrete after 28 days of drying the heat transfer coefficient was measured using ISOMET 2114, a portable system for measuring the heat transfer of properties.
 Hempcrete has a coefficient of heat transfer of 0.0652 W/(m⋅K) and a specific weight of 296 kg/m^{3}.
 Attention should be paid to mixing the hempcrete, as it influences the properties of the material.
 Further testing needs to be conducted in correlation to specimen size to determine the influence that size has on the properties of hempcrete.